jgmenu/jgmenu/README.md

 jgmenu is a simple X11 menu intended to be used with tint2 and openbox.

-To run the menu, see lesson 0 and 1 in [JGMENUTUTORIAL(7)](docs/manual/jgmenututorial.7.md)
+To run the menu, see lessons 0 and 1 in [JGMENUTUTORIAL(7)](docs/manual/jgmenututorial.7.md)

 ### Key Features